Have you maintained a Facebook profile at any point since 2007?

 Hagens Berman has filed a class-action lawsuit alleging that Facebook gained an illegal monopoly by exploiting and selling user data.
 We believe Facebook utilized its own user data to identify emerging threats to its social-media monopoly without properly compensating consumers – or letting them know the extent to which their personal information was being used.

-Facebook has long sought to differentiate itself by touting the superiority of its privacy protections, but as the complaint states, Facebook routinely made user information available to paid advertisers without informing or properly compensating consumers.
+According to the lawsuit, Facebook has long sought to differentiate itself by touting the superiority of its privacy protections, but as the complaint states, Facebook routinely made user information available to paid advertisers without informing or properly compensating consumers.

 By 2010, “Facebook had become the largest social media company in the world and, unknown to nearly all of its users, had transitioned its entire business to selling social media data, which it did by selling access to developers and selling advertisements targeting Facebook’s network of engaged and active users,” the lawsuit states.